Fall camino packing list

 On-trail Clothes

-• 1x pair sun gloves (warmth in the fall, saves my hands from exposure and me the annoyance of sunscreen)
+• 1x Pair sun gloves (Warmth, saves my hands from sun exposure and me the annoyance of sunscreen)

 In-Town Clothes